V-FOR-VEND3TTA/bootstrap-in-30-days/README.md

 # Bootstrap in 30 Days
 A devastatingly serious attempt to learn Bootstrap in 30 days

-Here's a study schedule for learning Bootstrap from beginner to expert in one month:
+Here's a study schedule for learning Bootstrap from beginner to expert in one month.
+It is a mixture of learning the theory and applying the theory, one concept at a time:

 ### Week 1: Basic Concepts